NSHE Fostering Success Initiative

 In adopting best practices and strengthening resources and support services that are tailored to students with foster care history, NSHE seeks to:

-1. improve its own ability to effectively support young people who have experienced foster care with college planning, preparation, access, transition, and persistence activities
+- Improve its own ability to effectively support young people who have experienced foster care with college planning, preparation, access, transition, and persistence activities;

-2. expand the capacity of other systems serving this population to assist with college-focused activities
+- Expand the capacity of other systems serving this population to assist with college-focused activities; and

-3. build stronger career pathways for students with experience in foster care
+- Build stronger career pathways for students with experience in foster care.

 Statewide network members, particularly the core members who make up the Nevada Fostering Higher Education Committee, engage in three key activities that align with the system-level core strategies and promote the success of our students who have experienced foster care: